stroucki/venti-streamchunk/README.md

-The code in this project is based on the read/readfile and write/writefile samples in src/cmd/venti, along with the Rabin polynomial code provided in 18-746.
+The code in this project is based on the read/readfile and write/writefile samples in src/cmd/venti, along with the Rabin polynomial code provided in CMU course 18-746.

 Since the variable block chunking mitigates the need to keep blocks aligned to avoid storing multiple alignments of the same data, third